gillesboisson/blender-probes-export/doc/props.md

 - in object level : Object Properties > GI Bake > Rendered By **.
 It specifies which probes volume type will render the object.
 - in probes volume level : Object data > probe > visibility.
 It specifies which view collection is visible (Eevee implementation).

 !!
-Bias, Bleed Bias and Blur are supported by the plugin.
-More details on Irradiance sampling.
+Bias, Bleed Bias and Blur note are supported by the plugin.
+Feature is reimplemented in the plugin : More details on [Compute and packing](../readme.md#compute-and-packing).

 ### Intensity